hashkat/hashkat/docs/tutorial12.md

 <img src='../img/tutorial12/visualization.png'>
 </p>

-In the above visualization, the red nodes correspond to the 'Standard-Chatty' agents, the green nodes correspond to the 'Standard-Friendly' agents, the yellow nodes correspond to the 'Standard-Funny' agents, the blue nodes correspond to 'Standard-Musical' agents, and the purple nodes correspond to the 'Standard-Political' agents.
+In the above visualization, the red nodes correspond to the *Standard-Chatty* agents, the green nodes correspond to the *Standard-Friendly* agents, the yellow nodes correspond to the *Standard-Funny* agents, the blue nodes correspond to *Standard-Musical* agents, and the purple nodes correspond to the *Standard-Political* agents.

 As we can see, our social network has been divided into networks based on language, with one network corresponding to English-speaking agents and the other corresponding to French-speaking agents.